Table of Contents hide

 Types

-(a) Broadcast network may be of two types, depending on how the channel is allocated.
+(a) A broadcast network may be of two types, depending on how the channel is allocated.

 (I) Static Channel Allocation Broadcasting :

-• In this channel allocation, time is divided into discrete intervals and using round robin method, each machine is allowed to broadcast only when its time slot comes up.
+• In this channel allocation, time is divided into discrete intervals, and using the round robin method, each machine is allowed to broadcast only when its time slot comes up.

 (II) Dynamic Channel Allocation Broadcasting :